schrodinger/gpusimilarity/README.md

 ## Incentive Version

-The commercial GPUSimilarity product ("GPUSimFP") with additional enhancements, maintenance and support is available from [Schrödinger](https://www.schrodinger.com).
+The commercial GPUSimilarity product ("FPSim GPU") with additional enhancements, maintenance and support is available from [Schrödinger](https://www.schrodinger.com).
 Enhancements to the incentive version will be periodically merged into the open source version, similar to Incentive PyMOL.

 ## Basic Benchmark